-Refer to your Engine Owner's Manual for proper care and maintenance.
+Refer to your Honda Owner's Manual for proper care and maintenance.

 NOTE: When changing the oil on a hot engine, the oil might overshoot the oil drain hole on the generator base.
-Use a deflector (piece of cardboard or paper) to direct the oil down the hole.

 GENERATOR CARE

 The generator head is a two pole, 3600 RPM, 60 Hz, brushless, revolving field and synchronous type with one sealed radial roller bearing.
 The rotor of the generator head is directly connected to the engine crankshaft and the stator is rigidly coupled to the engine casting via the generator head casting.